cegeka/puppet-slack/README.md

 Installation & Usage
 --------------------

-1. Install the `slack-notifier` gem on your Puppet master

-        $ sudo gem install slack-notifier

-2. Install puppet-slack as a module in your Puppet master's module path.
+1. Install puppet-slack as a module in your Puppet master's module path.

-3. Create a Slack Incoming Webhooks integration and copy the URL that is generated.
+2. Create a Slack Incoming Webhooks integration and copy the URL that is generated.

-4. Add the class to the puppet master node:
+3. Add the class to the puppet master node:

         class { 'slack':
           slack_webhook    => 'YOUR_SLACK_WEBHOOK',